icanhazstring/random-issue-picker/README.md

 $ bin/rip random:issue
 ```

-As a preparation for the [Hacktoberfest 2020](https://hacktoberfest.digitalocean.com) we have added some features to support langauge and label as input parameter, so now you can use
+As a preparation for the [Hacktoberfest 2020](https://hacktoberfest.digitalocean.com) we have added some features to support `language` and `label` as input parameter, so now you can use

 ```shell
 $ bin/rip random:issue -l php --label hacktoberfest